beaker-project/beaker/documentation/admin-guide/interface.rst

     ``RedHatEnterpriseLinux3``).

 Install Options
-    Like install options for systems (see :ref:`system-details-tabs`), these are the default options when provisioning a distro from this major version.
+    These are the default install options when provisioning a distro from this major version.
 Options may be set for all arches or for each arch individually.
 Options at this level are overridden by any options set at the distro tree level.
+See :ref:`install-options` for details about the meaning of these options.

 .. _admin-configuration: